 RubeanTag provides the simplest means by which customers can extend the use of their online payment apps to the merchants’ Check-out – It’s as simple as tapping the phone to the POS terminal.

-- Apple users from countries outside of ApplePay’s coverage, who’ve, to date, been prevented from paying with their iPhone, can now with a launch of RubeanTag be enabled to use their phone at check-outs across the Globe.
+- iPhone users from countries outside of ApplePay’s coverage who have (until now) been prevented from paying with their iPhone, will now be able to use their iPhone at check-outs across the Globe, thanks to RubeanTag.

 - RubeanTag can also support loyalty and voucher programs.
-With this one particular phone-tap by which the customer pays at the POS NFC point, the customer could also collect loyalty points on an app or spend a voucher.
+With this one particular phone-tap by which the customer pays at the POS NFC point, the customer could also collect loyalty points, spend a voucher and gain an overview of own expenses.

 - For countries in which ApplePay is already operational, issuing banks can provide their iPhone-using customers with alternative mobile payment schemes that offers a similar customer experience, but without the interchange costs associated with Apple.